Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 It is this background of failure and crisis which lies behind Muhammad bin Salman’s actions.

 His actions since he emerged suddenly on the scene following the succession in January 2015 of his father King Salman do not have the look of a well-thought-out reform programme.

-Rather they are the impulsive and often ill-judged moves of an inexperienced young man intent on reversing Saudi Arabia’s recent defeats, so as to restore the position of the Al-Saud to something like what it was before.
+Rather they look to be the impulsive and often ill-judged actions of an inexperienced young man intent on reversing Saudi Arabia’s recent defeats, so as to restore the position of the Al-Saud to something like what it was before those defeats took place.

 Muhammad bin Salman’s actions since 2015